devcarlosperez/CanAccesible/docs/workflow.md

 To ensure consistency between development and production environments, we manage configuration variables using `.env` files in the **backend**.

-- **`.env.development`**: Contains configuration for the local development environment (local DB, test credentials).
+- **`.env.development`**: Contains configuration for the local development environment.
+The database credentials in this file are used for testing and development purposes.
 This file is used when running `npm run dev`.
-- **`.env.production`**: Contains configuration for the production environment (DigitalOcean DB, real API keys).
+- **`.env.production`**: Contains configuration for the production environment.
+This is used for the live web application (production).
 This file is used when running the app in production mode.

 > **Important:** These files are **not** committed to the repository for security reasons.
 A `.env.example` file is provided as a template.